Spike Variations for Stochastic Volterra Integral Equations: Introduction

 Integral equation was firstly introduced by N. H. Abel in 1825.
-The following-up contributors include Liouville, Fredholm, Hilbert, Bellman, Wiener, etc. We refer to Bocher \cite{Bocher-1909}, Yosida \cite{Yosida-1960} for two early monographs in this topic.
-As a particular case, (forward) Volterra integral equation (FVIEs, for short) was introduced by Italian mathematician Vito Volterra.
-In contrast with ODEs, FVIEs bring us new theories (e.g., Volterra operator theory in Gohberg--Krein \cite{Gohberg-Krein-book-2004}) and phenomena (e.g., the hereditary property in Bellman--Cooke \cite{Bellman-Cooke-1963}, Volterra \cite{Volterra-book-1930}).
+The following-up contributors include Liouville, Fredholm, Hilbert, Wiener, Bellman, etc. We refer to B\^ocher \cite{Bocher-1909}, Yosida \cite{Yosida-1960} for two early monographs in this topic.
+(Forward) Volterra integral equation (FVIEs, for short) was introduced by Italian mathematician Volterra.
+In contrast with ODEs, FVIEs bring us new theories (e.g., Volterra operator theory in Gohberg--Krein \cite{Gohberg-Krein-book-2004}) and new phenomena (e.g., the hereditary property in Bellman--Cooke \cite{Bellman-Cooke-1963}, Volterra \cite{Volterra-book-1930}).
 In the real world, there are many models that cannot be simply described by ODEs but by (deterministic) FVIEs.
 Therefore, up until now, it is still an active research topic, see, e.g., the recent monograph of Brunner \cite{Brunner-2017}.
 For the optimal control theory of FVIEs, to our best knowledge, the earliest work was due to Friedman \cite{Friedman-1964} in 1964.
-Later in 1969, Vinokurov \cite{Vinokurov-1969} investigated the optimal control for FVIEs with various type constraints.
+Later in 1967, Vinokurov \cite{Vinokurov-1969} investigated the optimal control for FVIEs with various type constraints and closed control domains (described by level sets of smooth functions).
 There are quite a few literature concerning optimal control of FVIEs in the past several decays.
 We mention some of them here: Kamien--Muller \cite{Kamien-Muller-1976}, Medhin \cite{Medhin-1986}, Belbas \cite{Belbas-2008}, and Bonnans--de la Vega--Dupuis \cite{Bonnans-de la Vega-Dupuis-2013}.
-Recently, Lin--Yong \cite{Lin-Yong-2018} established a maximum principle for singular FVIEs with some state constraint.
+Recently, Lin--Yong \cite{Lin-Yong-2018} established a maximum principle for singular FVIEs with some state constraint by spike variation technique.